-The accompanying condensed consolidated financial statements include the accounts and transactions of the Company and its wholly-owned subsidiaries.
+The accompanying condensed consolidated financial statements include the accounts and transactions of the Company and its wholly-owned subsidiary.
 All significant intercompany accounts and transactions have been eliminated in consolidation.

-The accompanying condensed consolidated balance sheet as of December 31, 2018 has been derived from audited financial statements.
+The accompanying condensed consolidated balance sheet as of December 31, 2019 has been derived from audited financial statements.
 The unaudited interim condensed consolidated financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission.
 Certain information and note disclosures normally included in annual financial statements prepared in accordance with accounting principles generally accepted in the United States ("GAAP") have been condensed or omitted pursuant to those rules and regulations, although the Company believes that the disclosures made are adequate to make the information not misleading.
-It is suggested that these condensed consolidated financial statements be read in conjunction with the consolidated financial statements and the notes thereto included in the Company's latest Form 10-K for the year ended December 31, 2018.
-In the opinion of management, the accompanying condensed consolidated financial statements contain all adjustments (consisting solely of normal recurring adjustments) necessary to present fairly the financial position as of March 31, 2019 and the results of operations for the three months ended March 31, 2019 and 2018, and cash flows for the three months ended March 31, 2019 and 2018.
+It is suggested that these condensed consolidated financial statements be read in conjunction with the consolidated financial statements and the notes thereto included in the Company's latest Form 10-K for the year ended December 31, 2019.
+In the opinion of management, the accompanying condensed consolidated financial statements contain all adjustments (consisting solely of normal recurring adjustments) necessary to present fairly the financial position as of March 31, 2020 and the results of operations for the three months ended March 31, 2020 and 2019.